Labrador Retriever Dog Breed Caring and Family, Social Life, Physical Traits, Diet Information

-They are outgoing, affectionate, friendly, and intelligent to humans, especially children and also other animals.
+They are outgoing, affectionate, friendly, and intelligent to humans, especially children, and other animals.
 They don’t require much grooming but need a significant amount of exercise each day.
 They enjoy vigorous and regular walks, playing a game of fetch or hide-and-seek, and even going for a swim.

 Statistics indicate that almost 90,000 Labrador Retrievers were registered in the U.S. in 2018.
-Although Labs are the most popular breeds in Australia, New Zealand, Israel, Canada, the United States and the United Kingdom, the most significant numbers of registered Labrador Retrievers are recorded in the U.K. and U.S.
+Although Labs are the most popular breeds in Australia, New Zealand, Israel, Canada, the United States, and the United Kingdom, most registered Labrador Retrievers are recorded in the U.K. and U.S.

 Where to Buy or Adopt Labrador Retrievers?

 Choosing a reputable Labrador Retriever breeder is essential.
 Potential Lab owners must know that they will get a healthy dog that will not develop problems years later.
 It is important to know what to look for in a breeder when deciding on your next purchase of a companion.

 The list below shows the ten best Labrador Retriever breeders in the U.S. for comparison purposes:

 - Michigan Elite Labradors operating in Wheeler, Michigan

 - Empress Labradors based near the Illinois and Wisconsin state line

 - Simpson’s Labrador Retrievers in Red Bud, Illinois